Qasimali20/Neural-Networks/README.md

 # Neural-Networks
-Practice projects using neural networks
+Practice projects using different type of neural networks